-Lean canvas is a kind of table that substitutes a regular business plan.
+The lean canvas is a kind of table that substitutes a regular business plan.
 The idea is based on the Business Canvas Model and is dedicated to startup creators – so you too.
-It’s simplicity will help you point out what the most important elements are and allow you to focus on developing every detailed matter separately, for example, your restaurant marketing strategy and restaurant management plan.
+Its simplicity will help you point out what the most important elements are and allow you to focus on developing every detailed matter separately, for example, your restaurant marketing strategy and restaurant management plan.

 Why not a regular business plan?

 Once you start writing it the old-fashioned way, you will find out it’s a never ending story.
 You will have to jot down every little detail of your restaurant marketing strategy, put in all the formalities – simply everything.
 By choosing lean canvas, you’re making this all easier not only for yourself, but also for your partners.

 Did we already mention the simplicity?
 Sure we did, because it’s amazing!
 You only put what’s most important on your lean canvas, but it’s not like you leave out all the rest – you can always discuss it with whomever you want.

 What’s the difference?

 Well, length, obviously.
 And the amount of details.
 Clarity is also a plus of lean canvas.
 All these features make it less confusing than a regular business plan might be.
 It’s hard to comprehend all the specifics written down in a traditional business plan – a lean canvas is much less overwhelming.
 If simplifying your work is your future restaurant marketing strategy, you should start implementing it in your business plan.

 There are some integral elements of lean canvas, in the same way as there are some parts of the restaurant marketing strategy that you cannot leave out.
 The main elements of lean canvas are the following: problem, customer segments, unique value proposition, solution, channels, revenue streams, cost structure, key metrics, and unfair advantage.